Lindsey Vonn Says She Has Babies On The Brain Following Retirement Announcement

 “He celebrates my career as much as I do and he’s such a great athlete himself that it means so much coming from him.”

 Of course, during the interview, Vonn also talked about how she has had a little bit of trouble adjusting to retirement.
-Since she has been skiing so long and going through intense training, the 34-year-old says that it’s been kind of weird waking up in the morning and not having anywhere that she has to go.
+Since she has been skiing so long and going through intense training, the former Olympian said that it’s been kind of weird waking up in the morning and not having anywhere that she has to go.

-“I’ve been doing this for 20 years and to wake up and suddenly not have that is really weird,” the Olympian said.
+“I’ve been doing this for 20 years and to wake up and suddenly not have that is really weird,” Vonn said.
 “I have not adapted at all.
 I’m kind of losing my mind already and it’s only been a week.”

 Lindsey also pointed out that skiing has been a part of her life since she was just 2-years-old and she really hopes that people remember her not just for her impressive 82 career wins but for more meaningful reasons as well.